Release Guide

 Major and Minor releases

-We will use the v1.3.0 release version in this example.
+We will use the v1.3.0

 Before starting

-1. Before creating a new branch, a Netlify admin must add v1.13.x to Branch Deploys.
-This will watch for this branch when there are changes on Github (creating the branch, or adding a commit).
+to Branch Deploys.
+This will watch for this branch when there are changes on Github (creating the branch, or adding a commit). - Before creating a new branch, kick off a new build of the ansible-operator-base

-3. A release branch must be created.
-If you have the proper permissions, you can do this by running the following, assuming the upstream SDK is the upstream remote repo:
+you can do this by running the following, assuming the upstream SDK

 git checkout master